 As with real patients in a normal clinical setting, it is possible to obtain meaningful information during your physical examination without being unnecessarily forceful in palpating or carrying out other maneuvers that involve touching.
 Since standardized patients are subjected to repeated physical examinations, it is important to keep this in mind.
-If a standardized patient states "Just a moment, Doctor," and indicates physical discomfort, please modify the maneuver to be more gentle, or discontinue it.
+If a standardized patient states "That's a bit rough, Doctor," please modify the maneuver to be more gentle, or discontinue it.